ProDemos/pds/README.md

 ## Source scss

- If you installed the source package, you can import the reset and main scss files.
+ If you installed a package containing sass, you can import the reset and main scss files.
 Make sure to override `$pds-assets-path` to point to the right root folder